coderedcorp/coderedcms/docs/features/page_types/event_pages.rst

 Implementation
 --------------

-The event functionality is built-in to CodeRed CMS but it is not enabled by default.
+The event functionality is built-in to Wagtail CRX but it is not enabled by default.

 There are two abstract pages available when dealing with events.
 The first ``CoderedEventPage`` holds the information regarding an event.
 Dates, location, etc. all will fall under this page.
 The